-- Hand delivered in the offices of Passport Health Plan by Molina Healthcare.
-Due to the Covid-19 Pandemic, the office is not always staffed.
-Please call before attempting to hand deliver a request.

-- Toll-free contact center at (800) 578-0603

-- Fax at (833) 415-0673
+- Hand delivered to the offices of Passport by Molina Healthcare locations Due to the Covid-19 Pandemic, the office is not always staffed.
+Please call before attempting to hand deliver a request. - Toll-free contact center at (800) 578-0603 - Fax at (833) 415-0673 - Email: MHK_Enrollee_GnA@Molinhealthcare.com Postal mail: Passport by Molina Healthcare Attention: Appeals and Grievances P.O.
+Box 36030 Louisville, KY 40233-6030

-- Email: MHK_Enrollee_GnA@Passporthealthplan.com

-- Postal mail: Passport Health Plan by Molina Healthcare

-Attention: Member Grievances and Appeals

-5100 Commerce Crossings Drive

-Louisville, KY 40229

-Upon receipt of the Grievance, an acknowledgement letter will be mailed to the Member confirming receipt of the Grievance and an expected date of its resolution no later than five (5) days after receipt of their Grievance.
-A Grievance specialist will conduct the review and will mail a resolution letter to the Member within thirty (30) calendar days from the date the Grievance is received by Passport.
-The resolution letter may not take the place of the acknowledgement letter, unless a decision is reached before the acknowledgement letter is sent, then one letter shall be sent which includes the acknowledgement and the decision letter.
+Member's or Member's representative, including the legal guardian of a minor Member or incapacitated adult or a Provider acting on behalf of the Member with written consent has the right to file a Grievance at any time after they experience any dissatisfaction, verbally, or in writing to Passport.
+Upon receipt of the Grievance, an acknowledgment letter will be mailed to the Member confirming receipt of the Grievance and an expected date of its resolution no later than five days after receipt of their Grievance.
+A Grievance specialist will conduct the review and will mail a resolution letter to the Member within 30 calendar days from the date the Grievance is received by Passport.
+The resolution letter may not take the place of the acknowledgment letter shall be sent which includes the acknowledgment and the decision letter.
 The resolution letter will include:

-- The results/findings of the Grievance;
+- The results/findings of the Grievance

-- · All information considered in the investigation of the Grievance; and
+- All information considered in the investigation of the Grievance; and

 - The date of the Grievance resolution.

-Please note: If the Member wishes to use a representative, she or he must complete an Appointment of Representative (AOR) statement.
+Please note: If the Member wishes to use a representative, the Member must complete an Appointment of Representative (AOR) statement.
 The Member and the person who will be representing the Member must sign the AOR statement.
 For authorized representative purposes, written consent unique to an Appeal or State Fair Hearing shall be required for the Appeal or State Fair Hearing.
-A single written consent shall not quality as written consent for more than one (1) of the following: Hospital Admission, Physician or other Provider visit, or Treatment plan.
+A single written consent shall not quality as written consent for more than one of the following: Hospital Admission, Physician or other Provider visit, or Treatment plan.